yuew620/EC2-AddAlarm-Script/README.md

 All Set!!!

-Note : If you need send email , you need to change the script .
+Note : If you need send email to customer when alarm triggering , you need to change the script .

 Reference : https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html